-About two weeks ago my daughter told me that as part of Hanukkah learning (in kindergarten), they also mentioned Jerusalem.
-They were told that Jerusalem is very beautiful during Hanukkah and she would like to visit and see all the lights.
-Several days later I saw a coupon for Hanukkah Tour in Jerusalem.
-It was a whole family tour and it was held not too late in the evening (18:00 till around 20:00).
-The ticket price was not expensive (42 NIS) and I decided to go for it.
+About two weeks ago, my daughter told me they also mentioned Jerusalem as part of Hanukkah learning (in kindergarten).
+They were told that Jerusalem is wonderful during Hanukkah, and she would like to visit and see all the lights.
+Several days later, I saw a coupon for Hanukkah Tour in Jerusalem.
+It was a whole family tour, held not too late in the evening (18:00 till around 20:00).
+The ticket price was not high (42 NIS), and I decided to go for it.

-Several days ago we joined the Hanukkah Tour and today I’m going to tell you about it.
-But first, if you are interested in other attractions in Jerusalem, check out my Jerusalem attractions page.
+We joined the Hanukkah Tour several days ago, and today I will tell you about it.
+But first, if you are interested in other attractions in Jerusalem, check out the Jerusalem page.

 The Beginning of the Hanukkah Tour

-As in most tours, the meeting point was Jaffa gate, just outside the old city.
+Like most tours, the meeting point was Jaffa Gate, just outside the old city.